Pentiado/webrtc-scan/README.md

+scriptNode.onaudioprocess
+The onaudioprocess event handler of the ScriptProcessorNode interface represents the EventHandler to be called for the audioprocess event that is dispatched to ScriptProcessorNode node types.
+An event of type AudioProcessingEvent will be dispatched to the event handler.
+TODO: Audio logic needs to be completely rewritten

+new Float32Array
+Requires proper size on WebKit

+// MediaStreamTrack.muted property is not wired up in Chrome yet, It is already

+// parseCandidate is no longer necessary

+// gotStats_ in connection.ts for chrome and FF does the same thing

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>